garyongguanjie/youtube_comments_sentiment_emotion/index.md

 * negative
 * positive

-# Applying it the model on a COVID19 announce by our Prime Minister
+# Applying it the model on a COVID19 announcement by our Prime Minister

 Next I used this model on comments of this video.
 [PM Lee Hsien Loong on Singapore's post-COVID-19 future, says "Do not fear" ](https://www.youtube.com/watch?v=rAhuD368Ij0)